chankiyu22/BlackMountain/README.md

 Additions that we made for this project:

 1. Database
-   - 326.sqlite: created and filled db for users, groups, tweets, followers
+   - 326.sqlite: created and filled tables for users, groups, groupmembers, tweets, followers, hashtags
+   - Modified /lib folder to incorporate the new database

 ## Project Assignment 4
 Additions that we made for this project: